Sitebase/photoname/README.md

 *Unit test are run each time something is pushed to this repository.
 Tests are run both on latest Mac OSX and Ubuntu.*

 ## Unit Testing
 I've added unit tests to verify changes to the script are working as expected.
 If you find any files producing weird results.
-Feel free to create a issues and attach your photo so I can do some testing with it.
+Feel free to create an issue and attach your photo so I can do some testing with it.

 >./test/run.sh